A Special Message from WCCC on Current Closure March 19, 2020

 WCCC Adult Education is committed to continue providing education for our students as soon as it is reasonable from a public health perspective.
 Our program coordinators are working on ways to provide the hands-on learning in traditional and non-traditional ways.
 Please watch our website and social media for updates.

 Earn certificates that will open doors for a career in Information Technology.
 WCCC Adult Education Information Technology courses include hands-on lab time that will provide the opportunity to prove and demonstrate the skills gained before taking the related certification exam.
 Each individual certification class takes 54 hours to complete.

-At our BIT Academy in Kings Mills, you can prepare for the exams for the following certifications: NOTE: WCCC is also an authorized testing center for all CompTIA Certification exams.
+NOTE: WCCC is an authorized testing center for all CompTIA Certification exams.

 CompTIA A+ Certification, 54 Hours

 A+ Certification proves that you have a broad base of knowledge and competency in core hardware and operating system technologies including installation, configuration, diagnosing, preventative maintenance and basic networking.